 Our team at Westshore Marine & Leisure is one of the largest power sports dealers in Manitoba and the Prairies.
 When you’re looking for a great new Polaris snowmobile, come to us and choose from our huge selection of new and used sleds, ATVs, dirt bikes, motorcycles, and generators.
 Visit our welcoming team and take a test ride whenever it’s most convenient.

-Our family-owned and operated business is located in Manitoba on the north side of Winnipeg.
+Our family-owned and operated business are located in Manitoba on the north side of Winnipeg.
 We look forward to providing you sales to service and pride ourselves on giving you the best and most enjoyable customer experience possible.
-Contact us and you’ll see why Westshore Marine is the fastest growing Powersport dealer in Manitoba!
+Contact us, and you’ll see why Westshore Marine is the fastest growing Powersport dealer in Manitoba!